 A clean, beautiful, safe river often adds to a city's property values, leads to increased tourism and revenue from those who come to take advantage of the river, and a better overall quality of life for residents.
 For these reasons, city government may decide to invest in improving riverside recreational facilities.
 However, this author's argument is not likely significantly persuade the city goverment to allocate increased funding.

-Reader Commentary for Essay Response — Score 6
+Rater Commentary for Essay Response — Score 6

 - that the survey provides a reliable basis for budget planning

 - that the river’s pollution and odor are the only reasons for its limited recreational use

 - that efforts to clean the water and remove the odor will be successful